quantcdn/docs/docs/integrations/drupal/search.md

 1. Click the `Add Quant search page` button
 1. Fill in the page details including, at minimum, `Label` and `Route`
 1. The page can be enabled and disabled as needed and defaults to disabled
-1. The options are fairly self-explanatory, but some notable options are noted below
+1. The options are fairly self-explanatory, but some notable options are detailed below
+1. Click the `Save` button to save the page and send the page to Quant

 ### Manual filters